spack/spack-tutorial-container/DOCKERHUB_SETUP.md

 # DockerHub Automated Build Setup

-This document describes how to set up the automated DockerHub container builds which can build, tag, and push a Docker container with the contents of the binary mirror populated by the Gitlab pipeline.
+This document describes how to set up automated DockerHub container builds to build, tag, and push a Docker container with the contents of the binary mirror populated by the Gitlab pipeline.

 DockerHub provides information on autobuilds [here](https://docs.docker.com/docker-hub/builds/).

-## Overview

-DockerHub autobuilds can be set up to build either when you push to a specific branch, or when you push a tag matching some criterion.
-For the current case, we are setting up one build to run every time the `master` branch is pushed (in which case the resulting container will be tagged simply with `latest`), as well as a build to detect when tags of a certain format are pushed.

-Because we're accessing a spack mirror that lives in an AWS S3 bucket via a specific `s3` url, we need to:

-1. install the `boto3` module in the container
-2. ensure AWS access credentials are available during container build
+In order to set up the automated builds, you just need to link your DockerHub repository to your source code repository on GitHub then configure some build rules telling DockerHub what source code repo actions should trigger builds and how the resulting images should be tagged.
+These steps are described in more detail below.

 ## Link your DockerHub repo to your GitHub repo